This chocolate Bundt cake is not your run-of-the-mill chocolate cake!

 7 ounces bittersweet chocolate (around 70% cacao), finely chopped

 1/2 cup (113 g) unsalted butter, plus more for greasing the pan

 3/4 teaspoon kosher salt

 1 1/2 cups sugar

 1 teaspoon vanilla extract

-1 tablespoons powdered sugar for dusting the cake, optional
+1 tablespoon powdered sugar, for dusting the cake

-Preheat oven to 275°F. Grease inside of a 2-quart Bundt pan with a thin layer of butter.
-Sprinkle cocoa over the butter.
+Preheat the oven to 275°F. Grease inside of a 2-quart Bundt pan with a thin layer of butter.
+Sprinkle cocoa over the butter and tap out the excess.
 Set aside.

-Place a metal bowl over a saucepan filled with an inch or two of water, make sure that the water is not touching the bottom of the metal bowl.
+Place a metal bowl over a saucepan filled with an inch or two of water, making sure that the water is not touching the bottom of the metal bowl.
 Place the chocolate, butter, coffee, bourbon, and salt in the metal bowl.
 Heat the saucepan to a low simmer.
-(Basically you are creating a double boiler to gently melt the chocolate mixture.)
+(You are creating a double boiler to gently melt the chocolate mixture.)